 "In photolithography, a single defect ruins the chip.
-Our daily work with the AIT answers the semiconductor industry’s most pressing mask R&D questions.
+Our daily work with SHARP answers the semiconductor industry’s most pressing mask R&D questions.
 We study the unique EUV response to defects, mask architectures, and defect repair strategies."

-The AIT operates at EUV wavelengths, enabling it to see the true aerial image with high resolution.
-Researchers use the AIT to study defect printability and to test the effectiveness of defect repair methods.
+SHARP operates at EUV wavelengths, enabling it to see the true aerial image with high resolution.
+Researchers use SHARP to study defect printability and to test the effectiveness of defect repair methods.

 Defects that appear severe to visible or ultraviolet light and to electron-beam microscopy can be transparent to EUV light, and vice-versa.

 Copyright © 2010 The Center for X-Ray Optics | Notice To Users